laughtrey/cis201/README.md

 >My vector project kind of works.
 I think I need to be more careful when iterating over vectors and use more if conditions.

 ### Pointers
->Pointers are awesome, they save you so much time and memory.
+>Nov-12 Pointers are awesome, they save you so much time and memory.
 I'm exploring how to work with employee listings and
 >bank accounts linked to them.

+### Streams
+>Nov-27 Working with file streams.
+Can read info and data from .txt files and output to .txt as well.